 Understanding the IPv4 Layer 3 Header: Structure and Key Fields

-- Addressing: Identifies source and destination using 32-bit IP addresses
+- Addressing: Uses 32-bit source and destination IP addresses to identify communication endpoints

-Without the IPv4 header, routers would be unable to determine where to forward packets or how to handle them appropriately.
+Without the IPv4 header, routers would lack the instructions needed to forward packets or prevent network congestion.

 | Field | Size (bits) | Purpose | Example Values |